 Take five minutes to meditate and practice mindfulness as this video guides you through the process.
 Try practicing this a couple times a day to prepare for and de-stress from a busy day of working.

-Mindfulness can help educators improve their moods, handle the everyday pressures of their jobs, and become more effective in their roles.
+Mindfulness can help educators manage stress, improve their moods, handle the everyday pressures of their jobs, and become more effective in their roles.
 Students also benefit from the better learning environments mindfulness can help create.
-Learn more about how mindfulness can support your social and emotional development by contacting our experts at Aperture Education today!
+If you’d like to read more about the relationship between stress and social and emotional learning, download our whitepaper, Reducing Educator and Student Stress with SEL, by filling out the form below.